 This is item R for undergrads; item 11 for graduate students.

-How should broken chords be played? (links to PDF)
+How should arpeggios be played? (links to PDF)